suinaowawa/Melbourne-StackOverFlow-users/README.md

 6. The 'data analysis.py' is used to estimate total users number, 'scrap data.py' is the file to scrap reputation information of all Melbourne StackOverFlow users.
 ## Update: Speed up web scraping by using _Multiprocessing_

-In order to speed up the scraping process, use 'multiprocessing' to in Python run scraper in parallel.
+In order to speed up the scraping process, use 'multiprocessing' to in Python to run scraper in parallel.

 See 'scrap data_parallel.py'.
 The example scrapped data in 100 pages is in file 'data2.csv'.